alimate/errors-spring-boot-starter/README.md

 ```

 Property `errors.expose-arguments` takes 3 possible values:
- - `never` - named arguments will never be exposed.
+ - `NEVER` - named arguments will never be exposed.
 This is the default setting.
- - `non_empty` - named arguments will be exposed only in case there are any.
+ - `NON_EMPTY` - named arguments will be exposed only in case there are any.
 If error has no arguments,
    result payload will not have `"arguments"` element.
- - `always` - the `"arguments"` element is always present in payload, even when the error has no arguments.
+ - `ALWAYS` - the `"arguments"` element is always present in payload, even when the error has no arguments.
    In that case empty map will be provided: `"arguments": {}`.

 ### Validation and Binding Errors